 1. Calico Cat Bookshop

-Located on East Main St., in the heart of Ventura, the Calico Cat Bookshop is a small, independent bookshop that has been a staple of downtown Ventura since 1975.
-Its owners pride themselves on their collection of quality, used and rare books, and have a wide range of signed first editions and collectable books for the true literary enthusiasts.
+Located on East Main St., in the heart of Ventura and walking distance from the beach, the Calico Cat Bookshop is a small, independent bookshop that has been a staple of downtown Ventura since 1975.
+Its owners pride themselves on their collection of quality, used and rare books, and have a wide range of signed first editions and collectible books for the true literary enthusiasts.

 The second you set foot in Ventura, you’re immediately struck by the city’s beachy vibe.
-Surf shops like Ahoi!
-Surfcrafts really help set the tone, and beach lovers and surfers alike will feel right at home here.
-Ahoi!
-Surfcrafts specializes in handcrafted surfing merch; whether it’s a handplane, paipo board, or surf board, they can customize any product to suit the specific needs of the customer.
+Surf shops like Walden Surfboards really help set the tone, and beach lovers and surfers alike will feel right at home here.
+Founder Steve Walden is known as the “father of the modern longboard” (Walden still holds the record for the longest noseride in competition history with a 25.5-second ride), and you can pick up one of his iconic longboards here before hiting Ventura’s local surf.

 3. Antique & Vintage Stove Shop